Azure/bicep-types-az/generated/maintenance/microsoft.maintenance/2021-04-01-preview/types.md

 ## InputPatchConfiguration
 ### Properties
 * **linuxParameters**: [InputLinuxParameters](#inputlinuxparameters): Input properties for patching a Linux machine.
 * **rebootSetting**: 'AlwaysReboot' | 'NeverReboot' | 'RebootIfRequired': Possible reboot preference as defined by the user based on which it would be decided to reboot the machine or not after the patch operation is completed.
-Possible values include: 'NeverReboot', 'RebootIfRequired', 'AlwaysReboot'
 * **tasks**: [softwareUpdateConfigurationTasks](#softwareupdateconfigurationtasks): Task properties of the software update configuration.
 * **windowsParameters**: [InputWindowsParameters](#inputwindowsparameters): Input properties for patching a Windows machine.